anastasios-stamoulis/deep-learning-with-csharp-and-cntk/DeepLearning/Ch_08_Generating_Images_With_VAEs/README.md

 As a sanity check, in both cases the total number of parameters for training is the same.

-To train the network, we use the MNIST dataset that we had used in [Ch_02_First_Look_At_A_Neural_Network](../Ch_02_First_Look_At_A_Neural_Network).
+To train the network, we use the MNIST dataset that we used in [Ch_02_First_Look_At_A_Neural_Network](../Ch_02_First_Look_At_A_Neural_Network).

 It's interesting that when the network is trained, there's no need to feed any "labels".